Olympic Peninsula Salmon Derby

-IMPORTANT: Starting with the 2015 derby, NO TICKETS will be sold at launch ramps and ALL TICKET SALES END on the Wednesday before the derby.
+IMPORTANT: TICKET SALES END on the Wednesday before the derby.
 See the tickets page for more details on how to get tickets.

 Also please see the Frequently Asked Questions for details on how the derby will run.

-The following text is taken from the 2015 brochure.
-Clarifications are added in [square brackets].
-Where the rules refer to “Fishing Guidelines,” “Weigh Stations,” “Schedule,” and the prize list, links are provided to the associated material.
+The following text is taken directly from the current brochure.
+Clarifications may be added in [square brackets].
+Where the rules refer to “Fishing Guidelines,” “Weigh Stations,” “Schedule,” and the prize list, see the related material on this website.

-b) New for 2015: Tickets must be purchased in advance.
+b) Again in 2017: Tickets must be purchased in advance.

 d) Each person on vessel must have a ticket, whether fishing or not and regardless of age.

-f) All Derby ticket holders are eligible to fish, including officials.
+f) All Derby ticket holders are eligible to fish, including officials.2.
+Fishing

 b) You are responsible for complying with all Washington State, Coast Guard, and other applicable rules.

-c) Entire Derby is Selective Fishery only (“clipped fin”).
-[See Frequently Asked Questions for comments about the clipped fin restriction.]
+c) Entire Derby is Selective Fishery only (“clipped fin”).3.
+Submitting fish

-b) Only fish weighing six pounds or more will be considered for [all prizes including] “Mystery Fish” prizes.
+b) Only fish weighing six pounds or more will be considered for “Mystery Fish” prizes.
 Throw back those shakers!
 (If in doubt, submit your fish for weighing – as long as it’s legal.)
-[We usually wind up with hundreds of fish on the ladder.
-The smallest prize-winners are usually 9-10 pounds, but of course the catch situation is different each year.]

 d) All fish are subject to inspection by Derby officials and/or fish biologists.

-e) All fish are returned immediately (no storage or display) unless you choose to donate a fish to the annual Derby Appreciation Dinner (thanks!).
-[If you catch a large fish, please consider keeping it on ice and bringing it to the awards ceremony.
-You might get your picture in the paper!
-You can clean it first, of course.]
+e) All fish are returned immediately (no storage or display) unless you choose to donate a fish to the annual Derby Appreciation Dinner (thanks!).4.
+Prizes

 b) You do NOT need to be present to win, but only IF your ticket is legible and you meet all requirements.